European project NUCLEI

 Network of Technology Transfer Nodes for Enhanced Open Innovation in the Central European Advanced Manufacturing and Processing Industry

 The European Union's most important automation and mechatronic industries are located in central European regions.
 While their business dimension is intercontinental, their innovation-related services often remain local, thus slowing the transfer of research and development results from regions of Central Europe to industry.
 The challenge is to improve the innovation-related services, scaling-up regional efforts and to accelerate the transposition of key enabling technologies (KET) from relevant EU-funded research & central European labs and projects into new end-user components and apps for the advanced manufacturing industries.

-Given that context, NUCLEI aims to change the obsolete innovation management model from a “local-based” technology scouting approach to a transnational pool of knowledge that supports advanced manufacturing innovation beyond regional borders.
+NUCLEI aimed to establish a transnational innovation management model in Central European regions and to create a transnational pool of knowledge that supports advanced manufacturing innovation beyond regional borders.

-NUCLEi is funded by the INTERREG Central Europe scheme under the priority innovation and knowledge development.
+NUCLEI was funded by the INTERREG Central Europe scheme under the priority innovation and knowledge development.

 Participating Countries: Austria, Germany, Italy, Poland, Slovakia, Czech Republic